Part 2: Guidance on completing the application for ethics approval

 - Why are human participants needed?

-- Why is the group of potential participants with the specific characteristics identified needed for the research (particularly important if the competence of the potential participants to consent for themselves is compromised)?
+- Why is the group of potential subjects with the specific characteristics identified needed for the research (particularly important if the competence of the potential subjects to consent for themselves is compromised)?

 - Why can the work not be done with non-human subjects, or in other systems?